The Forensic Genetic Genealogy Certificate Program

 Biological Family Casework Section

 Our Core Genetic Genealogy Curriculum is supplemented with Biological Family Cases Curriculum.
+This too includes hands-on work with a focus on the relationship and its impact on those participating in this work.
 These training sections are focused on familial relationship determination for Adoptees and Non-Parent Expected (NPE) casework.
 This section looks at the relationship genealogical records may play versus the family stories and what the DNA really tells us.
 This section also trains the student to recognize, understand, and sympathize with various DNA relatives, who they may encounter, who may consider themselves victims, so they may interact with them in a respectful manner.
 The student will also be able to understand and implement potential ethical and moral situations with all parties involved.